MUON+: Towards More Effective Muon via One Additional Normalization Step for LLM Pre-training: Experiments

-To validate the robustness of \textsc{Muon+} under different polar functions, we adopt 3 different methods (all with 5 iterations) in this section: You \cite{you2019large}, Jordan\cite{jordan2024muon}, and a more recent method, PolarExpress\cite{amsel2025polar}.
+\paragraph{Ablation for Polar Methods \textbf{$\mathrm{Ortho}(\cdot)$}.} To validate the robustness of \textsc{Muon+} under different polar functions, we adopt 3 different methods (all with 5 iterations) in this section: You \cite{cesistasqueezing}, Jordan\cite{jordan2024muon} and the more recent PolarExpress\cite{amsel2025polar}.
 Hyperparameters are identical as in Table~\ref{tab:hparams_llama}.

-As shown in Table~\ref{tab:polar_ablation}, \textsc{Muon+} consistently outperforms Muon across all evaluated SVD approximation methods.
-The improvement is observed for both classical approximations such as You and Jordan, as well as the more recent PolarExpress method.
-Moreover, the relative performance gain remains stable despite differences in approximation accuracy and numerical properties among these methods.
-These results demonstrate that the effectiveness of \textsc{Muon+} is largely orthogonalization-agnostic.
+As shown in Table~\ref{tab:polar_ablation}, \textsc{Muon+} consistently outperforms Muon across all evaluated methods.
+As discussed in Section~\ref{sec:amp}, one direction may remain unbalanced for a non-square matrix even when $\mat{U}\mat{V}^\top$ is computed exactly via SVD.
+Therefore, applying \textsc{Muon+} on top of this exact orthogonal update can still yield additional gains.
+This is experimentally shown in Table~\ref{tab:svd_ablation}.